martin-sicho/SBSJ/README.md

 and perform backups on demand.
 Then I would like to add a simple GUI for ease of use.

-Please, note that this project was mainly created for educational purposes and is therefore under heavy development so it may contain a lot of bugs and unresolved issues.
+Please, note that this project was mainly created for educational purposes so it may contain a lot of bugs and unresolved issues.
 If you're looking for some serious backup software, you should seek it elsewhere.
 However, you are more than welcome to look around and I will be glad for any comments, questions or suggestions regarding the project.